RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/diffrent-game-inputs.md

 So if you are emulating a Nintendo game that calls for the button `A` to be pressed it corresponds to the right button.

 ## Sony PlayStation Games
-The Playstation layout is used by Playstation controllers and could also be used by other `Genric` third party Playstation Clone controllers.
+The Playstation layout is used by `Playstation Controllers`. <br>
+It could also be used by other `Genric` third party `Playstation Clone Controllers`.

 **Playstation - Button Layout**<br>